Monkestation/monke-wiki/jobs/science/guide-to-artsci.md

 # Meteor Magnet
 Alright so you've read this far, I'm assuming you're all out of the labs starter artifacts now.
 Fortunately there's a way of getting more that *doesn't* involve you needing to scavenge maintenance for the ones that occasionally appear in there.

 That being the meteor magnet!
 Though nobody seems to understand how it works so I'll explain it in a way that doesn't involve needing to use your brain.

-(When I inevitably finish this guide oh god.)
+The first thing you'll want to do is send a ping (obviously using the big bold PING button), which will then show you an azimuth.
+Walk the X-Axis either forward or backward, depending on if the Azimuth goes down or up (you want it to get to 0).

+Typically if you go over the required coordinate on the X axis, the Azimuth will be set to 180, so you'll know then to start walking the X axis back by single digits.